delreluca/adiram/README.md

 Normal order yields:  λt.λf.f
 ```

 To facilitate definitions we allow to load files.
-The syntax is `:load 〈path〉`.
+The syntax is `:load 〈path〉`.
 The lines in the file will be run just like in the REPL.

 With the supplied `std.txt` file the previous example could have been run like this: